lexicHQ/docs/freshchat-integration.md

 # How to use Freshchat as a live agent from Smartloop bot

+Freshchat is supported for Facebook, Viber and Web.

 ## Making changes in the Smartloop bot

 To configure settings in the Smartloop bot, click on "Configure" button.